 - 2/3 cup white chocolate chips

-- Preheat the oven to 400°F and place a rack in the middle of the oven.
-Line a baking sheet with parchment paper.
+- Heat the oven to 400°F. Line a baking sheet with parchment paper.

-- In a large bowl, whisk together the flour, brown sugar, spices, baking powder, baking soda, and salt.
+- In a large bowl, whisk together the flour, brown sugar, pumpkin pie spice, baking powder, baking soda, and salt.
 Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
 You want both pea-sized and larger chunks of butter, so don't over-blend.
-Stir in the chocolate chips.

-- Transfer to parchment-covered pan pat the dough into a circle about 1/2 inch tall.
+- Transfer to parchment-covered pan and pat the dough into a circle about 1/2 inch tall.
 Cut scones into 8 wedges.
 Leave in a circle or separate as desired.